Christmas activities near Seattle

 gingerbread house harry potter themed Sheraton hotel Seattle

 The Sheraton Grand Seattle hotel creates a jaw-dropping Gingerbread Village each year.
 The gingerbread houses are on display in the lobby of the hotel.
-Be sure to check out their website for updates.
+Be sure to check out the Sheraton Gingerbread Village website for updates.
 Each year they pick a specific theme, and then they create super-impressive gingerbread houses for display.
 We really liked the year they had a Harry Potter theme!
 We tend to visit every year to see the gingerbread houses.
 During peak times there can be a long line, so it’s helpful to plan your visit for an off-peak time.
 We can barely put together a gingerbread house when we have a kit, so in comparison, these gingerbread houses are beyond impressive!

 5. Experience Pike Place Market Holidays